Michigan Child Custody Lawyers

 Contact Michigan Child Custody Lawyers for Help Today

 You deserve legal help that understands your unique situation, your family’s needs, and Michigan child custody law.
-Our child custody lawyers provide all this and more.
+Our child custody attorneys provide all this and more.

 To schedule your no-cost consultation, use our contact form or call us at 248-932-0900.
 We look forward to speaking with you in-person, by phone, or virtually.